 Medium-small sized succulent plant with a stemless rosette up to 60 cm tall and up to 90 cm across; leaves’ colours goes from bronze-green to dark green, and present white bud imprints.
 The flower stalk is up to 3,5 m tall.
 The numerous flowers, which appear in autumn and winter, are yellowish-green to dark purple, and can reach a 5 cm lenght.

 This evergreen succulent is an easy-to-grow plant, and have a moderate growth rate.
 As many other Agaves, they do best in very well-drained, sandy or gravely soil.
 As ornamental they are also grown in containers and pots (where they need a very porous mix soil), where they stay pretty small.
 If cultivated ooutdoors, they can take full sun and are drought tolerant; otherwise, they do well in a lightly shaded area.
 If copiously watered in summer – allowing to dry between each watering- it will grow really fast in summer.
 During the winter, only water enough to keep the leaves from shriveling.
 Slow release specific fertilizer, applied once or twice in a year, will help growing quickly.
 It is theoretically hardy to -10° C , but water froze will give pockmarks on the leaves.

 Propagation can be done with cutten basal suckers.

-The sap of is fermented to make “pulque”, a light alcoholic Mexican drink.
+Its sap is fermented to make “pulque”, a light alcoholic Mexican drink.